hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 * [The original paper by Philip Wadler that proposed the Monad typeclass](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf) – surprisingly readable

-* [Cryptopals](http://cryptopals.com/sets/1/) – not the worst way to learn Haskell, and you'll learn modern applied information security to boot (you'll probably need [Crypto.Cipher.AES128](https://hackage.haskell.org/package/cipher-aes128/docs/Crypto-Cipher-AES128.html) or [Crypto.Cipher.AES.Haskell](https://hackage.haskell.org/package/cryptocipher/docs/Crypto-Cipher-AES-Haskell.html) to complete the first chapter)
+* [Cryptopals](http://cryptopals.com/sets/1/) – not the worst way to learn Haskell, and you'll learn modern applied information security to boot (You will probably need [Crypto.Cipher.AES128](https://hackage.haskell.org/package/cipher-aes128/docs/Crypto-Cipher-AES128.html) or [Crypto.Cipher.AES.Haskell](https://hackage.haskell.org/package/cryptocipher/docs/Crypto-Cipher-AES-Haskell.html) to complete the first chapter.)

+* [Chris Allen's "How to learn Haskell"](https://github.com/bitemyapp/learnhaskell), another collection of links.
+Has perhaps the best advice written about Haskell: _Don't sweat the stuff you don't understand immediately.
+Keep moving!_

 ## Creating a new package